DePaul University > Admission & Aid > Financial Aid > Financial Aid Basics > Apply for Aid

 Application Review Process

 Once your application is complete, our office reviews the information provided on your FAFSA.
-We use your EFC from the FAFSA to determine financial need and offer financial aid.
+We use your Student Aid Index (SAI) from the FAFSA to determine financial need and offer financial aid.

 Your Financial Aid Offer

-Federal financial aid is determined by analyzing a student’s “need”, which is your Cost of Attendance minus your EFC.
-After calculating your need and completing the review of any required documentation from your To Do list, we will put together your financial aid offer.
+Federal financial aid is determined by analyzing a student’s “need”, which is your Cost of Attendance minus your SAI.
+After calculating your need and completing the review of any required documentation from your To-Do list, we will put together your financial aid offer.
 An email notification will direct you to the Financial Aid tile within Campus Connect so that you can view your financial aid package.

 You must accept, reduce, or decline any loans offered.
 Aid you are not required to repay is already accepted on your behalf.
-Select the name of any financial aid listed for additional information about that program.
+For information about the type of aid type awarded select the name of the item.
 Download the Financial Aid Guide to learn more about merit aid, grant aid, and student loans.

-We package financial aid on a rolling basis throughout the academic year.
+We package financial aid throughout the academic year.
 If you have any questions, contact us for assistance.

 Need to Appeal Your Circumstances?